 It’s a simple switch – you just have to remember to pop them on – but I promise, the benefits are huge.
 There are numerous varieties available, but here are a few I would recommend:

-- Top quality: I trust Dave Asprey here, so I think his company, TrueDark, is probably the best of the best.
+- Pricier option: Dave Asprey’s company, TrueDark, was one of the pioneers in the blue light space.
 For about $90, they’re a bit pricier, and I think they look a little scarier!

-- Also a good option: The ones I have might not be the best of the best, but like I said above, they sure do work!
+- Lowest cost option: The ones I started out with might not be the best of the best, but like I said above, they are a great next step!
 If you’re looking to spend less than $20, these do the trick for me!
 Plus, they won’t scare away my husband or my dogs 😊

 Now it’s your turn … Do you spend time on devices right before bed?
 Ever tried blue light blocking glasses?